Fan Buyer's Guide - Energy Star Ceiling Fans

 Plus, ENERGY STAR ceiling fan models must come with a minimum 30-year motor warranty, a one-year component(s) warranty and a 2-year lighting kit warranty.

 At Lumens, you will want to look for the ENERGY STAR label on the product page to determine if it is energy star qualified.
-For example, take a look at the Aviation Ceiling Fan by Minka Aire where the ENERGY STAR label is just above the product description.
+For example, take a look at the Minka Aire Aviation Ceiling Fan where the ENERGY STAR label is just above the product description.

 Want to save even more?
 Consider purchasing an ENERGY STAR ceiling fan with an energy efficient lighting kit.
 They’re proven to be 50% more efficient than conventional fan/light units, saving you more than $170 in energy costs over the fan’s lifetime.
 The lighting is efficient and long lasting, so you won't have to make bulb changes as frequently.